 Threat Intelligence is derived from continuously analyzing extremely large amounts of threat data with the goal of organizing and adding context to actual cyber threat activities, trends and attacks.
 Threat intelligence can come from external threat intelligence feeds, internal networks, analyzing past attacks, and human research.
 The best threat intelligence is typically gathered by always-on active sensors otherwise known as threat feeds.

-A threat intelligence network is a collection of always-on, always updating and always learning feeds that create the foundation of cloud based network security.
-The power of threat feeds allow individual devices and networks to leverage the intelligence of millions of devices to protect their endpoints and networks.
+A threat intelligence network is a collection of always updating and always learning feeds that create the foundation of powerful layered network security.
+These threat feeds allow individual devices and networks to leverage the intelligence of millions of devices to protect their endpoints and networks.

 Top threat intelligence feeds can have hundreds of millions of devices acting as security sensors that feed threat intelligence to all users that subscribe to that feed.
 Hundreds of thousands of security updates per day can occur automatically and seamlessly to end users and networks.

-Many businesses are finding that cloud based network security can ultimately replace legacy firewalls, appliances, software and much of the resources required to patch and update in traditional environments.
-That is why threat intelligence network technology is gaining in popularity and pushing cloud based network security and security as a service into small and medium sized businesses.
+Many businesses are finding that cloud based network security and secure web gateways fed by threat intelligence can ultimately replace legacy firewalls, appliances, software and much of the resources required to patch and update in traditional environments.
+That is why threat intelligence network technology is gaining in popularity and pushing cloud based network security, managed security services and security as a service into small and medium sized businesses.

 MSSPs: Surviving and Prospering in the New Network Security Reality.
 The Avast Business "Easy Button" Solution.

 See How a Secure Internet Gateway with Powerful Next Gen Firewall Capabilities (NGFW) Provides Complete Security.